Ye Olde Cock Tavern

 Facilities : Beer and Food

 At the top of Fleet Street, at the very edge of the western boundary of the city and almost opposite Temple Bar you will find Ye Olde Cock Tavern.
 Originally dates from around 1550 and was located on the opposite side of the street, the tavern was moved in the mid 1880s when a branch of the Bank of England was erected.
 One room of the old tavern reconstructed on the fist floor of the new building.
-Known then as the 'Cock and Bottle' if would have been one door eastward, No. 201 Fleet Street.
+Known then as the 'Cock and Bottle' it would have been one door eastward, No. 201 Fleet Street.

-Timbs, writing of it about 1870, says : "It is, perhaps, the most primitive place of its kind in the metropolis : it still possesses a fragment of decoration of the time of James I., and the writer remembers the tavern half a century ago, with considerably more of its original panelling."
+Timbs, writing of it in about 1870, says : "It is, perhaps, the most primitive place of its kind in the metropolis : it still possesses a fragment of decoration of the time of James I., and the writer remembers the tavern half a century ago, with considerably more of its original paneling."

 Index | links | Join